 Consumer Reports had bad news to share when it said EVs need better reliability to deserve its recommendation.
-Quality issues such as the ones presented by the Tesla Model Y and the Kia Niro’s electric motor bearing affected all other electric cars.
+Quality issues such as the ones presented by the and the Kia Niro’s electric motor bearing affected all other electric cars.
 Thankfully, it also has good news, now related to EV adoption: 71 percent of US drivers consider buying an automobile powered by electricity in the future.

 The consumer organization made this survey by phone with 3,392 Americans both in English and Spanish in July and August.
 All of them had to have valid US driver’s licenses.
 And there is even better news: of all people interviewed, 27 percent consider getting an electric car as their next ride, which makes solving reliability issues with these vehicles even more pressing.
 After all, causing a positive first impression is crucial.